mkwcat/vwii-compat-installer/README.md

 * Dimok, smealum, others for iosuhax and Mocha CFW.
 * FIX94, this repo is largely based off of wuphax.
-* Adinaton on Discord, for the awesome icons
+* @Ingunar on GitHub, for the awesome icons
 * TheLordScruffy/mkwcat, for the original Compat Title Installer

 ## License